planetis-m/fuzz-experiments/tasks.md

 =====

 - [ ] Experiment with the idea of trying to mutate everything at once. (might not work well)
+- [ ] See if the original graph mutator performs any better than the 'dumb' one.

 POSTPONED after first release
 =============================